What is a legal right?

 For example, you may be able to bring a public law judicial review claim for failure to enforce the law (regulators, government, and local authorities) or a nuisance claim against those not abiding by it (polluters).
 However, legal cases can be challenging and costly for individuals, smaller groups and communities.
 It can also be difficult to know how to get the advice you need.

 If you are considering legal action, we recommend seeking legal advice from environmental lawyers or organisations specialising in environmental litigation to help determine your rights and options.
-For example, Leigh Day, Fish Legal, and The Good Law Project.
+Leigh Day, Fish Legal, and Environmental Law Foundation may be able to help depending on the issue.

 You can also get in touch with River Action by emailing us: info@riveractionuk.com.